 EXCITING UPDATE!
-The design by Beaverton sculptor Ron Baird and NAK Design Strategies have entered a people's choice contest to design a new spire for Notre-Dame Cathedral is on the short list of five finalists.
+The design by Beaverton sculptor Ron Baird and NAK Design Strategies for a new spire for Notre-Dame Cathedral is on the short list of five finalists.

 On April 15th, 2019 the world watched with horror and disbelief as the iconic spire of Notre-Dame de Paris became engulfed in flames and collapsed.
 As a renowned cultural, historical and religious symbol, the obliteration of the cathedral’s roof and spire was a devastating loss for the city of Paris and the French nation.

 The International Community fully acknowledges that Viollet-le-Duc’s 19th-century spire be replaced and NAK Design Strategies eagerly embraces the challenge to prove that they are as capable of excellence as their predecessors.

 NAK says their design proposal is guided by deep respect for this cathedral’s Gothic architecture, which boasts innovative structural features dating back to the 12th century.

 "The intent is to create a magnificent, timeless edifice, not dated by current trends in architecture and design.
 Respecting the pioneering structural advances attributed to this landmark cathedral, the polished stainless steel, majestic in its strength and resilience, is notably weather resistant and fire-proof.

 "This shining silver spire, reverential and elegant against the Parisian sky, contains a secret -- un grand mystère.
 Contained within are brilliant, colourful, programmable lights, which can dance and strobe at night on special occasions to the delight of spectators.
 To respect the tradition of the former timber spire, we propose to cap the spire with the original girouette or a replica which will also contain powerful apotropaics to protect the church from dark forces as it did for the first 150 years."